To Do This Week

 Great Rock n’Roll Pauses, by Jennifer Egan (a chapter from the novel “A Visit from the Goon Squad”)

-What ideas and/or strategies in Drucker’s “Diagrammatic Writing” or in Egan’s “Great Rock n’Roll Pauses” inspire you to shape your own typographical story?
-How can you create structure, sequence, emphasis, pacing and rhythm with type alone?
+What ideas and/or strategies in Drucker’s “Diagrammatic Writing” and/or in Egan’s “Great Rock n’Roll Pauses” inspire you to shape your own diagrammatic story?
+How can you create structure, sequence, emphasis, pacing and rhythm with the arrangement of type alone?

 Diagrammatic Writing, by Johanna Drucker